Affiliate links on Android Authority may earn us a commission. Learn more.

 These terms come from Methods for selecting and describing attributes and terms, in the preparation of subjective tests by the International Telecommunication Union (ITU), as defined in standard ITU-R BS.2399-0.
 Inside this document, you’ll find many familiar audio terms with solid definitions and some you may have never seen before.
 The difference is that, because this is a technical standard, all of the terms get real definitions, and we can use them consistently.

-Let’s look at some of them to see how writers can use them to describe sound and how they may or may not overlap with other common meanings.
+Let’s look at some of these ITU definitions to see how writers can use them to describe sound, and how they may or may not overlap with other common meanings.

 The ITU defines punch as “whether the strokes on drums and bass are reproduced with clout, almost as if you can feel the blow.
 The ability to effortlessly handle large volume excursions without compression (compression is heard as level variations that are smaller than one would expect from the perceived original sound).”
 Fair enough, but what does that signify when you’re listening to something?